 Eightfold AI Interviewer

-The AI Interviewer from Eightfold AI is part of a broader talent intelligence ecosystem.
-It applies structured interview logic and AI-based evaluation to help teams assess candidates consistently and at scale.
+The AI Interviewer from Eightfold AI is part of a broader talent intelligence system.
+It uses structured interview logic and AI-based evaluation to help teams assess candidates in a consistent way.

-Eightfold positions interviewing as one input within a larger talent and workforce strategy, rather than a standalone activity.
+Eightfold treats interviewing as one part of a larger talent strategy, not as a standalone task.

 Key capabilities: